sungchang79/RDS-FOR-SQLSERVER/en/backup-restore.md

 ### Restoration with Backup

 With manual or auto backups, database instance can be restored.
-Restoration time depends on the backup size, from a few minutes, up to dozones of minutes .
+Restoration time depends on the backup size, from a few minutes to tens of minutes.
 It is recommended to apply the same type of backup database instance and parameter group for restoration.

 > [Caution]